-THEA 1000 Voice and Diction

-Application of the International Phonetic Alphabet's vowel and consonant symbolization for production of Standard American Speech with emphasis on resonance, breath control, vocal relaxation, and posture using a variety of contemporary approaches to vocal training.

-THEA 1100 Theatre Appreciation

-Survey and appreciation of theatre as a performing art; introduction to and improvement of critical and aesthetic evaluation of theatrical performances, including the contributions of the playwright, the actor, the director, the designer, and the audience member.

-THEA 1710 Improvisation

-Application of the principles of improvisation both as an actor-training approach and as a rehearsal technique.

-THEA 2110 Stage Dialects

-An exploration of dialects frequently used in performance, based on an understanding and usage of the International Phonetic Alphabet.
-1-2-2

-THEA 2730 Theatrical and Film Makeup

-An introduction to design principles and color theory, with practical experience in makeup mixing, design, and application.

-THEA 2750 Basic Technical Theatre and Stage Lighting

-An introduction to stagecraft and stage lighting, including the tools, materials, equipment, and techniques used for the construction of scenery, properties, and basic lighting for the stage.

-THEA 2800 Fundamentals of Acting

-An introduction to the principles of acting, including proper preparation for acting, physical and vocal control and flexibility, and the analysis and creation of character.

-THEA 2810 Basic Stage Movement

-The principles of physicalizing characters through movement, by developing a kinesthetic awareness and an understanding of gesture, bodily expression, and basic unarmed combat.

-THEA 2830 Armed Stage Combat

-An introduction to the use of weapons on the stage, including swords, knives, and guns, as well as their application in stage violence and fight choreography.

-THEA 2840 Stage Management

-An introduction to the principles and practices of stage management; an investigation into the role of the stage manager in theatre production.

-THEA 3090 VSU Interpreters

-Performance-based activities in Oral Interpretation emphasizing group performance; choral and solo readings.
+THEA 1000 Voice and Diction 3-0-3 Application of the International Phonetic Alphabet's vowel and consonant symbolization l for production of Standard American Speech with emphasis on resonance, breath control, , vocal relaxation, and posture using a variety of contemporary approaches to vocal training.
+THEA 1100 Theatre Appreciation 3-0-3 Survey and appreciation of theatre as a performing art; introduction to and improvement of 2 critical and aesthetic evaluation of theatrical performances, including the contributions of the ; playwright, the actor, the director, the designer, and the audience member.
+THEA 1710 Improvisation 0-2-1 Application of the principles of improvisation both as an actor-training approach and as a l rehearsal technique.
+THEA 2110 Stage Dialects 3-0-3 An exploration of dialects frequently used in performance, based on an understanding and l usage of the International Phonetic Alphabet.
+THEA 2730 Theatrical and Film Makeup 1-2-2 An introduction to design principles and color theory, with practical experience in makeup , mixing, design, and application.
+THEA 2750 Basic Technical Theatre and Stage Lighting 3-0-3 An introduction to stagecraft and stage lighting, including the tools, materials, equipment, , and techniques used for the construction of scenery, properties, and basic lighting for the stage.
+THEA 2800 Fundamentals of Acting 3-0-3 An introduction to the principles of acting, including proper preparation for acting, physical Į and vocal control and flexibility, and the analysis and creation of character.
+THEA 2810 Basic Stage Movement 2-0-2 The principles of physicalizing characters through movement, by developing a kinesthetic ; awareness and an understanding of gesture, bodily expression, and basic unarmed combat.
+THEA 2830 Armed Stage Combat 0-2-1 An introduction to the use of weapons on the stage, including swords, knives, and guns, as 5 well as their application in stage violence and fight choreography.
+THEA 2840 Stage Management 2-0-2 An introduction to the principles and practices of stage management; an investigation into ) the role of the stage manager in theatre production.
+THEA 3020 Theatre Voice 0-1-1 Private instruction in musical theatre vocal techniques.
+May be repeated for credit.
+THEA 3090 VSU Interpreters 0-2-1 Performance-based activities in Oral Interpretation emphasizing group performance; choral and solo readings.
 Membership open to all VSU undergraduate students.
+May be repeated Ĺ for credit.
+THEA 3100 Directed Study3 to 9 hours credit Individual instruction for enrichment of advanced majors in their areas of specialization.
+THEA 3500 African American Theatre3-0-3 A survey of African American theatre from the diaspora to the present.
+THEA 3700 Play Analysis for Production3-0-3 An overview of the major genres of dramatic literature with an emphasis on the impact of - critical evaluation on the work of the director, the actor, and the designer.
+THEA 3710 Theatre Performance1 hour credit Application of performance techniques in approved VSU theatrical productions.
+Selection ι by audition or approval of the instructor.
 May be repeated for credit.

-THEA 3100 Directed Study

-Individual instruction for enrichment of advanced majors in their areas of specialization.

-THEA 3700 Play Analysis for Production

-An overview of the major genres of dramatic literature with an emphasis on the impact of critical evaluation on the work of the director, the actor, and the designer.

-THEA 3710 Theatre Performance

-Application of performance techniques in approved VSU theatrical productions.
-Selection by audition or approval of the instructor.
-May be repeated for credit.
+414